When Can Babies See Clearly And Their Vision Development

 4. How long does it take for a baby to develop 20/20 vision?

 Babies’ eyesight and skills improve in the first three months of life.
-By the time they reach six months old, they develop 20/20 vision and can see things clearly and all the different colors (19).
+By the time a 6 month old baby reaches this milestone, they typically develop 20/20 vision, allowing them to see things clearly and distinguish between different colors (19).

 5. What development activities can help improve a baby’s vision?